aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 3. Checkpoint retry state with `RETRY` action and `NextAttemptDelaySeconds`
 4. Track attempt numbers in `StepDetails.Attempt`

+**Note:** The `RETRY` action can be used with either an `Error` OR a `Payload`.
+Using RETRY with a Payload (instead of Error) enables the "wait for condition" pattern where a step retries on success to continue polling.

 The SDK MAY provide default retry presets.

 ### 4.5 WAIT Operation